tslateman/site/values.md

 # Values

-*What we value shapes who we become.
+*Values inform decisions.
 These principles guide decisions when paths diverge.*

 Define good.
 The answer often depends.
 Context is king.